Pérez Zeledón (canton): Costa Rican Civil War

 Pérez Zeledón was also the location of significant battles during the Costa Rican Civil War.
 The most notable battle was the Battle of San Isidro de El General.
 This battle was carried out at around 6:30 a.m. when 200 government forces engaged the revolutionaries at the city's central plaza.
-The battle was won by José Figueres Ferrer and his revolutionary forces, which secured the southern pacific region of Costa Rica in rebel hands.
+The fight was won by José Figueres Ferrer and his revolutionary forces, which secured the southern Pacific region of Costa Rica in rebel hands.